mjp111/soundd/README.md

 Idea is to register "sounds" with the daemon once, and then play then multiple times.
-Care has taken that delay is very low when staring new sounds.
+Care has taken that delay is very low when starting new sounds.

 soundc usage :
   soundc register <alias> <filename>

   soundc play <alias>